FatumaA/technical-blogs/clvcv18bm000408mjb3dt1v8m.md

 ## Handling Blog Changes with Hashnode Webhooks

 Search now works but Supabase is searching against the initial posts, what happens when you update or delete a blog?
 Or even publish a new blog?
-So far, Supabase has no way of reacting to this changes meaning that soon your search results will not be on par with your latest Hashnode blogs.
+So far, Supabase has no way of reacting to these changes meaning that soon your search results will not be on par with your latest Hashnode blogs.

 To fix that, you need to configure webhooks so Hashnode can alert your blog application whenever you update, delete or publish a blog.
-Then you need to add some logic that keep Supabase in sync with these events.
+Then you need to add some logic that will keep Supabase in sync with these events.

 In your Hashnode dashboard, scroll down to webhooks and click on "Add a New Webhook", fill in the information like so then click "Create".